bhavanki/doppio/README.md

 Doppio tries to follow [RFC 3875](https://tools.ietf.org/html/rfc3875) in its CGI support.
 Here are salient limitations and variations from the standard in the implementation.

 * UTF-8 is expected for script response headers.
-* The following meta-variables (environment variables) are not supported, since they are not applicable to Gemini: CONTENT_LENGTH, CONTENT_TYPE, REQUEST_METHOD.
+* The following meta-variables (environment variables) are not supported, since they are not applicable to Gemini: CONTENT_LENGTH, CONTENT_TYPE.
 The REMOTE_IDENT meta-variable is not implemented.
+REQUEST_METHOD is set to an empty string.
 * Request bodies are not supported, since Gemini does not support them.
-The URI query string is the only input mechanism.
+The URI query string and extra path information are the only input mechanisms.
 * NPH (Non-Parsed Header) scripts are not supported.
 * Doppio does not check if a client redirect response is well-formed in terms of response headers.
 * Client redirect responses with document are not supported, because Gemini does not permit response bodies in redirects.